Cell as Point: One-Stage Framework for Efficient Cell Tracking

 $\mathrm{\mathbf{ESM}}$ is the operation for altering the edge semantics, that is, the difference in semantics between the reference graph and the induced subgraph;

 $\mathrm{\mathbf{FP}}$ is the situation in the extra detected objects;

 $\mathrm{\mathbf{FN}}$ is the situation in the missed objects.

-\paragraph{Baselines.} To evaluate the performance of CAP, we conducted a comparison experiment with baseline methods, cell-tracker-gnn (GNN)~\cite{ben2022graph}, EmbedTrack~\cite{embedTrack}, KIT-GE~\cite{scherr2020cell}, Trackastra~\cite{gallusser2024trackastra}, Cell-TRACTR~\cite{o2025cell}, and EBB~\cite{kirsten2025cell}, which have publicly available code and utilize the evaluation system provided by ISBI~\cite{mavska2023cell,ulman2017objective} and the acyclic oriented graphs matching (AOGM) measure~\cite{matula2015cell}.
+\paragraph{Baselines} To evaluate the performance of CAP, we conducted a comparison experiment with baseline methods, cell-tracker-gnn (GNN)~\cite{ben2022graph}, EmbedTrack~\cite{embedTrack}, KIT-GE~\cite{scherr2020cell}, Trackastra~\cite{gallusser2024trackastra}, Cell-TRACTR~\cite{o2025cell}, and EBB~\cite{kirsten2025cell}, which have publicly available code and utilize the evaluation system provided by ISBI~\cite{mavska2023cell,ulman2017objective} and the acyclic oriented graphs matching (AOGM) measure~\cite{matula2015cell}.
 For the DeepCell data, we follow the experiments~\cite{moen2019accurate} and the default training/testing subsets to report the result.
-For the ISBI CTC dataset, to control for variables and ensure fairness, we train these methods on sequence $02$ and evaluate on $01$, following~\cite{scherr2020cell}.
-Since the EBB baseline method does not provide pretrained weights for detection (U373 and GOWT1), we report the performance metrics as presented in its original paper\cite{kirsten2025cell}.
-We report the measures of metrics involved in the cell tracking, $\mathrm{EdgeSplit}$, $\mathrm{EdgeAdd}$, $\mathrm{EdgeDelete}$, $\mathrm{EdgeSemantic}$, $\mathrm{FP}$, $\mathrm{FN}$, $\mathrm{TRA}$, and the average inference time ($\mathrm{IT}$) to evaluate the cell tracking performance and the inference efficiency.
+For the ISBI CTC dataset, to control for variables and ensure fairness, we train these methods on sequence $02$ and evaluate on $01$, following~\cite{scherr2020cell}. {Since the EBB baseline method does not provide pretrained weights for detection (U373 and GOWT1), we re-run its provided code under the same experimental setup for training, test by the same metrics, and report the results.} We report the measures of metrics involved in the cell tracking, $\mathrm{EdgeSplit}$, $\mathrm{EdgeAdd}$, $\mathrm{EdgeDelete}$, $\mathrm{EdgeSemantic}$, $\mathrm{FP}$, $\mathrm{FN}$, $\mathrm{TRA}$, and the average inference time ($\mathrm{IT}$) to evaluate the cell tracking performance and the inference efficiency.